CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Experiments

-The diagnostic performance was evaluated with accuracy-based metrics, including the area under the receiver operating characteristic curve (AUC) and overall accuracy~\cite{yu2021evaluation}, with 95\% confidence intervals.
-For the intermediate visual outputs, two cardiologists independently assessed and scored the results.
+\textit{Metrics and baseline.} The diagnostic performance was evaluated using the area under the receiver operating characteristic curve (AUC) and accuracy \cite{yu2021evaluation}, with 95\% confidence intervals.
+For the visual outputs, two cardiologists independently assessed and scored the results.
+The proposed agent was compared with medical VLMs, including LLaVA-Med \cite{li2023llavamed} and MedGemma \cite{sellergren2025medgemma}, with MedGemma combined with CoT \cite{wei2022chain} and ReAct \cite{yao2023react} to evaluate step-by-step reasoning and tool-augmented strategies.
+Comparisons were also made with medical agent frameworks such as MedAgents \cite{tang2024medagents}, ReConcile \cite{chen-etal-2024-reconcile}, and MDAgents \cite{kim2024mdagents}.
+Further implementation details and additional experiments are given in the appendices, respectively.